xTatrek/GTAV-Mod-Manager/README.md

 ## 🧠 Important Notes

-- ❗ This is NOT a full synchronization system
+- ❗ This is NOT a full synchronization system (not yet)
 - ❗ It does NOT track original GTA V files
 - ❗ It only matches files based on folder paths